 To upgrade NiceLabel Automation to the latest release, install the new version on top of the installed one by overwriting it.
 During the upgrade, the old version is removed and replaced with the new one.
 All existing settings are preserved.
 Upgrade deletes the log database content.

 1.4.
 Activation

-Activate NiceLabel Automation to enable processing of configured triggers.
-The activation procedure requires an Internet connection - if possible on the same machine that runs the software.
-Use the same activation procedure to activate the trial license key.
+Connect Automation to License Center to enable processing of configured triggers.
+The activation procedure requires an Internet connection.

 You can activate the software either from Automation Builder or Automation Manager.